Skip to Main Content

-Tramadol and dihydrocodeine can be used while breastfeeding for pain control.
-Codeine should not be used .
+Tramadol or dihydrocodeine can be used short term while breastfeeding.
+Codeine should not be used.
 Advice applies to full term, healthy infants.

 General considerations